 Alec is a fund manager and director of Orbis Investments.
 A graduate of the U.S. Naval Academy and University of Pennsylvania, he is an accomplished sailor and promoter of sailing as a former director of Bermuda Optimist Dinghy Association and as a member of the Naval Academy’s Fales Committee.
 Alec is a world champion and multiple US national champion helmsman in classes ranging from Lasers and Finns to J22s, Melges 24s and 32s.

-Tom joined the America’s Cup Event Authority (ACEA) in May 2015 as Community Sailing Manager, with the responsibility for setting up and launching the Endeavor Forts and designing and initiating the community sailing programme.
-He’s been in Bermuda since 2011 and prior to joining the ACEA was the Sailing Director at the Royal Bermuda Yacht Club, which under his leadership became Bermuda’s only internationally recognised non-profit Royal Yachting Association (RYA)-certified sailing centre.
+Tom joined the America’s Cup Event Authority (ACEA) in May 2015 as Community Sailing Manager, with the responsibility for setting up and launching the Endeavour Forts and designing and initiating the community sailing programme.
+He’s been in Bermuda since 2011 and prior to joining the ACEA was the Sailing Director at the Royal Bermuda Yacht Club, which under his leadership became Bermuda’s first internationally recognised Royal Yachting Association (RYA)-certified sailing centre.
 He grew up sailing optimists & 420s competitively in Mumbles, Wales and later worked for the RYA participation programme.
-He’s passionate about getting children on the water, revitalizing sailing for all in Bermuda and breaking down traditional barriers to the sport.
+He’s passionate about getting children on the water, revitalising sailing for all in Bermuda and breaking down barriers to the sport.
 Among his personal achievements he lists holding the record for the first (& therefore fastest!)
 Optimist circumnavigation of Bermuda, in 9 hours and 29 minutes, which he completed as a fundraiser for the Bermuda Sailing Association.
-In February 2019 Tom joined SailGP.
+In February 2019 Tom joined SailGP as Youth Program Manager.

 Join our mailing list to receive the latest news and stay informed.